What's Machine Learning

 Semi-supervised Learning

-The acquisition of labeled data for a learning problem is usually labor intensive, time consuming, and of high cost.
+The acquisition of labeled data for a learning problem is usually labor-intensive, time-consuming, and of high cost.
 On the other hand, acquisition of unlabeled data is relatively inexpensive.
 Researchers have found that unlabeled data, when used in conjunction with a small amount of labeled data, can produce considerable improvement in model accuracy.
 Semi-supervised learning is a class of supervised learning tasks and techniques that make use of both a large amount of unlabeled data and a small amount of labeled data.

 In order to make any use of unlabeled data, some relationship to the underlying distribution of data must exist.
 Semi-supervised learning algorithms make use of at least one of the following assumptions: